 Email me your address and phone number and we can arrange payment and shipping.

 Doctors did a study of Vietnam veterans with brain injuries and found them to be much more religious and tending toward fundamentalism and orthodoxy than those who did not have brain injuries.
 They explored further and found that decreased activity in the right parietal lobe is associated with feelings of oneness with the universe.
 “People with injuries to the right parietal lobe of the brain reported higher levels of spiritual experiences, such as transcendence,” according to Brick Johnstone.
 The right parietal lobe is associated with visual-spatial perception.
 I have a unique defect in my brain there.
 The right side of my brain never developed adult arteries to feed blood to the right parietal, temporal and occipital lobes.
 I have a single fetal artery from my vertebral artery feeding three fetal arteries each to these lobes.
 Two of these should be fed from adult arteries from the carotid and only one from the vertebral.
 They had never seen anything like this at HUP.
 Consequently, I have had six little strokes in my right parietal lobe as a result of migraines and 50 TIAs.
-I first heard about this study in a radio interview on NPR with Frank Schaeffer about six years ago, about the same time I was learning out about my brain defect.
+I first heard about this study in a radio interview on NPR with Frank Schaeffer about six years ago, about the same time I was learning about my brain defect.

 I have finally concluded that my experience of god was just my right parietal lobe having fun with me.
 So this is my abstract rendering of it done with a pen cap and a pencil eraser.